-Appendix 2: Capacity Checklist Capacity Level Comments Level of existing capacity: 1. non-existent, 2. partially in place, 3. mostly in place, 4. fully in place 1 2 3 4 Human Resources Capacity f) be provided with training in accordance with Article 17, which includes, as a minimum, the areas described in Annex E: 1) Ethics; 2) Health, safety and security issues; Applicable national laws and regulations, areas of competence and conservation and measures relevant to regional fisheries management organizations, and applicable international law; 4) Collection, evaluation and preservation of evidence; General inspection procedures such as report writing and interview techniques; Analysis of information such as logbooks, electronic documentation and vessel history (name, ownership and flag), required for the validation of information given by the master of the vessel; Vessel boarding and inspection, including hold inspections and calculation of vessel hold volumes; Verification and validation of information related to landings, trans-shipments, processing and catch remaining on board, including utilizing conversion factors for the various species and products; Identification of fish species and the measurement of length and other biological parameters; Identification of vessels and gear and techniques for the inspection and measurement of gear; Equipment and operation of VMS and other electronic tracking systems; 12) Actions to be taken following an inspection.
-Other MCS personnel performing monitoring and administrative functions should be conversant with the technology used in order to optimize use of the technical systems provided and to communicate information acquired to appropriate people.
-Judges/lawyers/prosecutors should be conversant with the international fisheries instruments (including the PSMA), requirements of RFMOs and national fisheries legislation and processes.

-Appendix 2: Capacity Checklist Level of existing capacity: Capacity Level Comments 1. non-existent, 2. partially in place, 3. mostly in place, 4. fully in place 1 2 3 4 Institutional Capacity To adequately implement PSM, countries should have: a) Well-organized and adequately staffed port State measures inspection service with a sufficient number of adequately trained inspectors to undertake thorough inspections in designated ports and at a level consistent with the provisions of the PSMA. b) An Information Exchange System a system to collect, store, analyse and distribute information provided in advance from vessels seeking to enter port (Article 8[1] and Annex A) and to share information with key stakeholder and other national agencies. in accordance with Article 16 and Annex D, establish a computerized system that allows direct electronic exchanges of information and uses the international coding system, and a website to publicize a list of designated port(s) and actions taken. • an operational system for reporting to flag States and, as appropriate, coastal States, RFMOs and other international organizations the denial of entry into port (Article 9); denial of use of port facilities if already in port (Article 11.3); withdrawal of denial of use of port (Article 11.5); inspection results (Article 15), including State of which Master is a national (Article 15[a] [ii]); if clear grounds exist for believing a vessel has been engaged in IUU fishing or fishing-related activity and to inform them of subsequent actions taken (Article 18); of the outcome of any recourse (Article 19); as the flag State report enforcement action arising from port State measures to port State and other parties (Article 20.5). required information provided to enable the FAO to effectively monitor implementation of the PSMA. system consistent with internationally and regionally agreed information requirements (Article 6). c) Access to appropriate monitoring technology and equipment (Article 21.4[c]).
+Appendix 2 - Capacity checklist Level of existing capacity: pacit ty Le vel Comments 1. non-existent, 2. partially in place, 3. mostly in place, 4. fully in place 2 3 4 Comments ovided with training in accordance with Article 17, which cludes, as a minimum, the areas described in Annex E: 1) Ethics; 2) Health, safety and security issues; 3) Applicable national laws and regulations, areas of competence and conservation and measures relevant to regional fisheries management organisations, and applicable international law; 4) Collection, evaluation and preservation of evidence; 5) General inspection procedures such as report writing and interview techniques; 6) Analysis of information, such as logbooks, electronic documentation and vessel history (name, ownership and flag), required for the validation of information given by the master of the vessel; 7) Vessel boarding and inspection, including hold inspections and calculation of vessel hold volumes; 8) Verification and validation of information related to landings, transshipments, processing and catch remaining onboard, including utilizing conversion factors for the various species and products; 9) Identification of fish species and the measurement of length and other biological parameters; 10 ) Identification of vessels and gear and techniques for the inspection and measurement of gear; 11 Equipment and operation of VMS and other electronic tracking systems; 12 Actions to be taken following an inspection.
+Other MCS personnel performing monitoring and administrative functions should be conversant with the technology used in order to optimise use of the technical systems provided and to communicate information acquired to appropriate people.
+Judges/lawyers/prosecutors should be conversant with the international fisheries instruments (including the PSMA), requirements of RFMOs and national fisheries legislation and processes, Institutional Capacity Well-organised and adequately staffed port State measures inspec- tion se rvice with a sufficient number of adequately trained inspectors ertake thorough inspections in designated ports and at a level ent with the provisions of the PSMA An Info rmation Exchange System system to collect, store, analyse and distribute information pro 8(1 ovided in advance from vessels seeking to enter port (Article I) and Annex A) and to share information with key stakeholder d other national agencies. • In accordance with Article 16 and Annex D, establish a comput- tio sed system that allows direct electronic exchanges of informan and uses the international coding system, and a Website to blicise a list of designated port(s) and actions taken. pri tio fac use ing gre ing ac operational system for reporting to flag states and, as approate, coastal states, RFMOs and other international organisans the denial of entry into port (Article 9); denial of use of port cilities if already in port(Article 11.3); withdrawal of denial of of port (Article 11.5); inspection results (Article 15) includes state of which Master is a national (Article 15 [a) ii]); if clear bunds exist for believing a vessel has been engaged in IUU fishers or fishing related activity and to inform them of subsequent tions taken (Article 18); of the outcome of any recourse (Article 2); as the flag state report enforcement action arising from port at the measures to port State and other Parties (Article 20.5).